These awards emphasize the quality of the presentations and not the career achievements of the early career scientists.

 The prizes are framed certificates and vouchers for €1,000, to be used to cover participation costs in an ICES-sponsored activity, i.e. a training course, EG meeting, symposium, or workshop, but not the ASC.
 The voucher must be redeemed within 24 months of the award being received.

-ICES SCICOM Chair Simon Jennings and winner of one of the best early career scientist presentation awards Alice Lapijover.
+ICES SCICOM Chair Simon Jennings and winner of one of the early career scientist best presentation awards Alice Lapijover at the Annual Science Conference (ASC) 2017 in Fort Lauderdale, USA.